Inside the last-ditch effort to stop the Mountain Valley Pipeline

 Even as pipeline crews continue steadily boring under rivers and felling trees, activists say each day they can delay construction is another day humanity delays the worst impacts of climate change.
 The increasingly grave personal and legal risks they face are, they say, worth it, if only for that.

-“For five f****** years, we’ve fought you without fear,” sang the masked figures on Peters Mountain, and “we’ll fight you for five f****** more.”
+“For five f—g years, we’ve fought you without fear,” sang the masked figures on Peters Mountain, and “we’ll fight you for five f—g more.”

 As the nation’s fracking boom reached coal country about a decade ago, pipelines carrying methane began to snake across the landscape.
 The Mountain Valley Pipeline, or MVP, met instant fury when Mountain Valley LLC proposed it in 2014.
 Opposition to the project drew a wide range of people, from farmers in West Virginia to Indigenous tribes in North Carolina, together in a united front.
 Some were alarmed by what it would mean for their land: Razed trees, disturbed landscapes, water running brown from the tap, and, in the end, a frightening risk of leaks and explosions.
 A pipeline in Pennsylvania run by one of the companies involved in MVP blew up late last year; a couple and their child suffered severe burns and barely escaped with their lives.
 Then there’s the longer term, irreversible danger of the 90 million metric tons of carbon dioxide that will come from producing, transporting, and burning all that methane over the 40 to 50 years the pipeline is expected to operate.